What is the Protect App-Based Drivers & Services Act?

 Does this ballot measure apply to all workers?

-Why is your measure narrowly crafted for just on-demand rideshare and delivery companies and drivers?
+Why is your measure narrowly crafted for just on-demand rideshare and delivery network companies and drivers?

 Hundreds of thousands of Californians are choosing to work as independent contractors on on-demand rideshare and delivery network platforms.
 These platforms enable truly unique on-demand work, providing complete flexibility and control over when, where and how they work.
 This ballot measure focuses on this specific type of work and these drivers that are flexible and independent.